flyingmachine/nanoc-blog/content/cognitive-approach-to-programming.markdown

   loading more items into your short-term memory, possibly resulting in your forgetting why you were looking at the method in the first place.
 The result is that learning time is increased.
-* Lousy names also take up more "space" in short term memory, making it more difficult to understand how a method relates to the larger system.
+* Indescript names also take up more "space" in short term memory, making it more difficult to understand how a method relates to the larger system.

+Examples needed.

 ### Metaphor